johngrohman/Weather-GUI/README.md

 ### Overview

 **Weather-GUI** is an API indused application that will get the weather conditions of any city.
-Simply type in the city into the search bar, click go, and you will reciece a plethora of data having to do with the weather of your city.
+Simply type in the city into the search bar, click go, and you will reciece a plethora of data.

 ### How to run